 Due to the very serious nature of such charges, it is recommended that individuals seek the expertise of dedicated and knowledgeable criminal defence lawyers.
 As Sydney based drug lawyers, Benjamin Leonardo – The Defenders have a wealth of experience defending various drug charges and are dedicated to achieving the best outcome possible.

-Call now for a FREE and confidential consultation.
+Call now for a confidential consultation.

 At Benjamin Leonardo – The Defenders, we are Sydney based drug lawyers with years of experience defending clients in relation to various drug charges.
 Some of the criminal defences that may be used to dismiss a guilty verdict include: